Weeds (Maine Cranberries) - Callisto Information

 - Listing of Callisto® labels (including Maine’s chemigation of Callisto® label) at the CDMS Agro-chemical database;

-- 2012: There is now some concern about using Callisto® repeatedly year after year, as weed resistance has taken place in some other crops after just 7 years of using it.
+- There is high concern about using Callisto® repeatedly year after year, as weed resistance has taken place in some other crops after just 7 years of using it.
 Growers are being encouraged to rotate with herbicides from other classes of chemistry, and not to use Callisto® each year.

-- 88% of the applied herbicide is absorbed within just 3 hours, and the dry-time is fast (also a matter of hours);
+- 88% of the applied herbicide is absorbed within just 3 hours, and the dry-time (rainfast time) is 4 hours.

 - It has pre and post-emergent activity on a wide range of weed species.

 - Callisto® is absorbed by roots, stems AND leaves, so it is translocated throughout the plant.

 The following information about Callisto® was largely compiled from Wisconsin’s Cranberry Crop Management Newsletter (June 2007) containing information from Teryl Roper, UW-Madison Extension Horticulturist (at that time), and Jed Colquhoun, UW-Madison Extension Weed Specialist: